deanbodenham/tenthings/README.md

 # Ten things I wish I knew when starting my PhD in Statistics

-Slides from a recent talk, `thirteenthings.pdf`
+Slides from a recent talk, `thirteenthings.pdf` (there are more than ten things).

 ## Building the slides

+The slides were made in R Markdown.
 To compile, run the script

 ```